hathitrust/hathitrust_catalog_indexer/solr/solrcloud/README.md

 Ensure the port forwarding is running and that you have an environment variable with the Solr admin password, then use curl to upload the configuration:

+> **Warning**
+> This will likely not work well if the config includes custom .jars.
+If so, the best course of action is either to bake them into the solr image (if they are unlikely to change) or to use the Solr plugin system (see https://github.com/mlibrary/solr-cloud-package-manager-demo)

 ```bash
 CONFIGSET=ht_catalog_configset
 curl -u admin:$SOLR_PASS -X PUT \